Last Updated on November 12, 2022 by Audrey Scott

 For many, the temptation is to take the highway along the northern shore directly from Bishkek to Karakol as it's technically the quickest route.
 But if immersing yourself in unspoiled nature while engaging with Kyrgyz tradition and nomadic culture is what you are after, then we’d recommend taking the southern route to an area known affectionately as “The South Shore.”

 We’ve visited the South Shore a couple of times over the last ten years.
 Each time we have, it has yielded some our most memorable experiences in the country, even inspiring one of our earliest posts, entitled A Perfect Day in Kyrgyzstan.

 If local, real, and authentic Kyrgyzstan is what you are after, then spend a few days along the Issyk-Kul Southern Shore between Kyzyl-Tuu village in the west and Barskoon in the east towards Karakol.

-And here’s what to look for when you go.
+And here are some of the things to do and experiences to look for when you go.

 1. Sleep in a Yurt Under the Stars

 During our first visit to Kyrgyzstan in 2007, we visited the South Shore of Issyk-Kul and spent the first night there in a yurt.
 The panorama: the red rocks of Manjyly in the foreground, the peaks of the Tian Shan mountains in the distance.
 The skies that day were crystal clear, there was little else around to distract us in our peace and silence.
 We were hooked.

 If you think that sleeping in a yurt means roughing it, think again.
 Not only are yurts supplied with ample blankets and bedding, but they are stylish and colorful inside.
 These days, you can even find yurts with a bathroom and sauna attached.

 Yurt camps along the South Shore.
 All include home-cooked meals:

 - Altyn-Bulak Yurt Camp, Manjyly-Ata: This is the yurt camp we originally stayed at in 2007 and it's still in operation.
 Beautiful setting amidst the red rocks with ample space to wander and explore.